 In these days of financial chaos in the record business, the manager’s role is more crucial than ever.
 In the old days, once the artist was signed to a big label, the manager’s function was principally to serve as a liaison between the record company and the artist.

 And sometimes, be a shield against the record company.
-For instance, if the label pressured the artist to change their style or record a particular song, the manager would intervene on the artist’s behalf or try to work a compromise with the label.
+For instance, if the label pressured the artist to change their style or record a particular song, the manager would intervene on the artist’s behalf.
+Or, at least try to work a compromise with the label.
 The manager would also work in conjunction with and sometimes prod the marketing department at the label to spend more time and money in marketing and promoting his artist.

 But due to budget cuts and massive layoffs at the labels, the manager himself may be called upon to do some of the work himself.
 For example, the manager may take over social networking, try get his artist’s music in movies or advertising campaigns, or find branding opportunities with sponsors.